sailskisurf23/MtProj/new_README.md

 #### Fitting the Model

-I used the `suprise` library to do Singular Value Decomposition and did a bit of grid searching to find the optimal hyperparameters for my dataset.
+I used the `suprise`********<link> library to do Singular Value Decomposition and did a bit of grid searching to find the optimal hyperparameters for my dataset.
 The hyperparameters I focused on were learning rate, regularization rate, and the number of epochs.
 Due to the size of the dataset, there was a lot of processing power and RAM required to search the grid, so I employed several EC2 instances to search different parts of the "grid".

 ### Web application